bryjohn/Personal_budget/README.md

 This project is an API that allows clients to create and manage a personal budget using envelope budgeting principles.
 Envelope budgeting is the idea of grouping spending into groups or envelopes(ie "rent", "groceries, "entertainment") and assign a budget for each group.
 Clients are able to create, display, update, and delete envelopes.
 As well as transfer a budget of one envelope to another.
-TODO: Keep track of overall budget and make sure it is not exceeded.
 ## Technologies
 This project was created with:
  + javaScript version: ES6